electron/electron/docs/api/web-view-tag.md

 * `explicitSet` Boolean

-Fired when page title is set during navigation. `explicitSet` is false when title is synthesised from file url.
+Fired when page title is set during navigation. `explicitSet` is false when title is synthesized from file url.

 ### Event: 'page-favicon-updated'